saparikh/bf_snapshot_collector/README.md

 - Cumulus Linux
 - Arista EOS
 - Juniper JunOS
+- Checkpoint Gateway
+- A10 Loadbalancer (Ver 2.x and Ver 4.x)

 ### Device inventory
 The collection script expects a valid Ansible inventory file.
 There is an `example_inventory.yml` file to